 Wise was the lead researcher on a study which concluded that Black women who have fibroids also face a 40 percent higher risk of endometrial cancer.

 She explained that “According to the unopposed estrogen hypothesis of uterine cancer etiology, any factor that increases estrogen levels or decreases progesterone levels could plausibly increase cancer risk.”

 Therefore, it is reasonable to conclude that the likely connection between cancer and fibroids is an estrogenic environment.

 Is it possible for a patient to determine if she has endometrial cancer and not fibroids?
 After all, both conditions share a common symptom in endometrial bleeding.

 Wise noted that an endometrial biopsy, or a procedure where a sample of the lining of the uterus is taken, is needed to make the definitive diagnosis.

 This is especially important for women to know, considering the impact that medical intervention may have on fertility.

-Impacted disproportionally, African-American women with fibroids are than white women.
+Impacted disproportionally, African-American women with fibroids are